karthick-1426/Module-15/Expression Tree with Inorder and Postorder Traversal.md

 # Ex.
-No: 15E - Build and Evaluate an Expression Tree
+No: 15E - Expression Tree with Inorder and Postorder Traversal

 ## AIM:
-To write a Python program to build and evaluate the given Expression tree.
+To write a Python program to build the given expression tree and print the inorder and postorder traversals.

 ---

 ## ALGORITHM:

 1. **Start the program.**
-2. Create nodes for operators and operands.
+2. Import the required modules (`build` and `Node` from `binarytree`).
-3. Build the expression tree by connecting nodes in the correct hierarchical structure.
+3. Define a list `x` representing the expression tree in pre-order fashion (with `None` for missing nodes).
-4. Define a recursive function `evaluate(root)`:
-   - If the node is a number (leaf), return it.
-   - Else, recursively evaluate left and right subtrees.
-   - Apply the operator at the current node to the results.
+4. Use the `build()` function to generate the binary tree.
-5. Return the final result from the root node.
+5. Print the **inorder** and **postorder** traversal of the tree.
 6. **End the program.**

 ---